changkaryee/Portable-Polarization-Camera/README.md

-Attach the Camera to piece 2 and connect the Camera to the raspberry pie via an Adafruit Flex Cable- Grab a sheet of polarization film, place the short edge towards your body(this is 0°)- rotate 45° and cut a sheet out-
+Attach the Camera to piece 2 and connect the Camera to the raspberry pie via an Adafruit Flex Cable- Grab a sheet of polarization film, place the short edge towards your body(this is 0°)- rotate 45° and cut a sheet out- repeat step 5 and 6 until you have 4 small pieces of film.
+Make sure they are organized- tape the film to the film wheel- attach a bearing into the film wheel(0.5 in tall, 2 in wide) and the pieces 1+2-

 Procedure:
 Position the camera and press the button, then wait for 2 minutes.